 Return to Racecourses: BHA Recovery Plan for British Racing

-The British Horseracing Authority (BHA) has released a nine-step recovery plan intending to return spectators to racecourses as soon as possible.
-The recovery plan follows multiple unsuccessful horseracing pilot events to test whether the return of crowds to racecourses can be done in a ‘covid-secure’ way.
+The British Horseracing Authority (BHA) has released a nine-step racing recovery plan outlining regulations of how to safely return spectators to racecourses.
+The racing recovery plan follows multiple unsuccessful horseracing pilot events to test whether the return of crowds to racecourses could be done in a ‘covid-secure’ way.

 Boris Johnson initially declared that the aim was to begin a phased return of crowds to elite sporting events from the 1st October.
-However, this is now under review due to a secondary spike in coronavirus cases and new government restrictions.
+However, it was announced in September that an October return was no longer possible due to a spike in COVID-19 cases.

 As racegoers desperately await the day they can return to experiencing the sport they love, we examine what the Recovery Plan for British Racing entails and the future for British horseracing.

 What is the Recovery Plan for British Racing?

 The Recovery Plan for British Racing is a strategy created by racing industry leaders, outlining the next phase of crowds returning to racecourses.
 The plan follows the COVID-19 Operational Plan, which was released in March.